A SMALL TRIBUTE TO

 with remarkable grace.
 Equally at ease in Hindi and English, he stood as a

-subcontinent.
+luminous representative of the subcontinent's shared literary and cultural heritage.
 His poetry possessed the rare ability to transform ordinary

 emotions into timeless philosophical reflections, touching hearts across